dry-python/returns/docs/pages/interfaces.rst

 ``ResultLikeN`` is just an intention of having a result (e.g. :class:`~returns.future.FutureResult`), it's not the result yet.
-While ``ResultBasedN`` is a concret result (e.g. :class:`~returns.io.IOResult`), it's has the desired result value.
+While ``ResultBasedN`` is a concrete result (e.g. :class:`~returns.io.IOResult`), it has the desired result value.

 Because of this difference between them is why we can't unwrap a ``ResultLikeN`` container, it does not have the real result yet.